Olacgk/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 9. a script that prints the result of power divided bby divide
 10. a script that displays the result of BREATH to the power LOVE
 11. a script that converts a number from base 2 to base 10
 12. a script that prints all possible combinations of two letters
+13. a script that prints a number with two decimal places